vladysor/SensEdu/docs/contributing/index.md

 Try to keep PRs small, focusing on one feature/fix per PR.

 ### Submit Project
 Created something amazing using SensEdu?
 Share it with us!
-Check [Project Contributions]({% link contributing/index.md %}#project-contributions) for detailed instructions.
+Check [Project Contributions]({% link contributing/projects.md %}) for detailed instructions.

-Projects are much appreciated even if they are quite similar to already developed ones.
-If you are unsure which project to develop, here are some suggestions:
-* Radar speed gun
-* FSK (Frequency-Shift Keying) modulated communication between multiple boards
-* Weather station with barometric pressure sensor

 ## Roadmap

-Please refer to the [issues], all planned new features are present there.
+Please refer to the [issues], all planned new features are listed there.

 <img src="{{site.baseurl}}/assets/images/roadmap.png" alt="roadmap"/>
 {: .text-center}